jailideaid/WormGPT-V2.0/README.md

 * Understanding CLI architecture
 * Experimenting with language enforcement
 * Building AI tools responsibly

-Use your API key securely.
-Do not share it publicly.
+Use your API key securely, do not share it publicly.

 ## Another notes!